Charles Hartshorne: Dipolar Theism

 Theologians have often commented on how difficult it is to define “omnipotence.”
 Most of those who have thought about this, Hartshorne included, conclude that René Descartes was wrong, in his letter to Mersenne (May 27, 1630), to suppose that God could bring about logically inconsistent states of affairs.
 Aquinas, for example, in Summa Contra Gentiles denied that God could draw a circle with unequal radii, for this involves a logical inconsistency: one must fix the angle of the compass in order to guarantee that the arc becomes a circle, but one must at the same time not fix the angle, allowing it to become wider or smaller, in order to make the radii unequal (SCG II, 25.14).
 Aquinas also denied that God could change the past once it has occurred.
 In Summa Theologica, Aquinas says that not even God can restore virginity to someone who has lost it (ST I, Q 25, a.
 4, reply to Obj.
 3).
 Finally, Aquinas denied that God can do what is contrary to God’s nature, such as doing an unloving deed (ST I, Q 25, art.
 3, Reply to Obj.
 2).
 On each of these points, Hartshorne agrees.

 Beyond these agreements, Hartshorne attributes both more power and less power to God than did the Angelic Doctor.
 For Aquinas, God can act but not be acted upon by anything external—this is the doctrine of impassibility.
-As we have seen, Hartshorne argues that God has the power to be acted upon by the creatures and to respond to them.
+As seen, Hartshorne argues that God has the power to be acted upon by the creatures and to respond to them.
 In this sense, Hartshorne attributes more power to God than does Aquinas.
 On the other hand, Aquinas apparently believed that God can unilaterally bring about some states of affairs in which more than one agent makes decisions.
 For Aquinas, God is called omnipotent because everything that does not imply a contradiction in terms is within God’s power to accomplish (ST I, Q 25, a.
 3).
 Hartshorne rejects this claim and holds instead that any state of affairs in which more than one agent makes decisions cannot be conceived as the product of one agent, even if that agent is God.
 Suppose Ruth loves Naomi and Naomi loves Ruth—their mutual love can be explained only by referring to the activity of two persons, Ruth and Naomi.
 The logic of the situation does not change if one of the agents is God.
 The state of affairs described by God loving Ruth and Ruth loving God can only be explained by the activity of both God and Ruth, and not by God alone.
 Of course, if God is all-loving, then it is impossible that Ruth (an actual person) not be loved by God; but this does not change the fact that two agents—God and Ruth—are required to create the situation of their mutual love.
 If this is correct, then it is false that God, acting alone, can bring about any state of affairs in which more than one agent is making decisions.
 A corollary is that it is false that God can bring about any state of affairs the description of which is logically consistent—for there is nothing logically inconsistent about two individuals loving each other.

 Classical theists, Aquinas in particular, are not without responses to Hartshorne’s reasoning.
 Aquinas made two claims relevant to Hartshorne’s argument.
 First, he maintained that the self-same result could be wholly attributed to two different causes; perhaps Ruth’s loving God can be wholly attributed to Ruth and wholly attributed to God.
 In Summa Contra Gentiles, Aquinas’ example is that the music of a flute is wholly attributable to the instrument and to the musician (SCG III, Pt.
 1, 70.8).
 Of course, the music is manifestly not attributable to either the instrument or the musician singly; both are required, which supports Hartshorne’s claim.
 It is relevant to note that it is illicit to distribute “wholly” through a conjunction.
 There is no valid inference from “X is wholly the result of (A and B)” to “X is wholly the result of A and X is wholly the result of B.” The second thing that Aquinas says that might undermine Hartshorne’s argument is his claim that God has the power to bring about some events necessarily and to bring about other events contingently (ST I, Q 19, a.
 8).
 In this way, one might make head-way in making sense of the idea that God creates a person’s decision while yet preserving the contingency (an element of freedom) of the decision.
 Again, however, Hartshorne demurs.
 It makes sense to say that one can be the cause of a contingent event—every roll of the dice is proof of that.
 It is much less clear that it makes sense to say that one can guarantee the outcome of a contingent event.
 If one loads the dice in such a way that a particular number must appear (say, seven), then the outcome is not contingent; only if the dice are not loaded is the outcome truly contingent.
 Again, one should take note of an illicit distribution, but this time it is the problem of distributing “causes” or “guarantees” over a disjunction.
 There is no valid inference from “X causes (A or B or C)” to “X causes A or X causes B or X causes C.”